-Aix en Provence is considered by many to be the South's cultural & artistic centre, thanks to its ancient university and its inherent connection to the artist Paul Cezanne.
+Aix en Provence is considered by many to be the South's cultural and artistic centre, thanks to its ancient university and its inherent connection to the artist Paul Cezanne.

 The old town of Aix is a delight to wander around, with a range of architectural styles to admire.
 A warren of tiny alleyways open up into charming squares, suitably adorned with statues and bubbling fountains.
 You will find shops, cafés and restaurants throughout the centre, along with historical sites and museums.